VUnit/tdd-intro/tutorial/exercise_03/instructions.md

   Sometimes it's useful to add libraries that have been compiled external to VUnit, for example vendor libraries and third-party IPs.
 In this case we're just taking what's already compiled in exercise 01.

-* Run all tests with the verbose flag
+* Run all tests with the verbose flag (make sure that you have run exercise01 first, so lib library from exercise01 is compiled)

     ``` console
     python run.py -v
     ```

-    Note the printed counter width which is the default value.
+    Note that the printed counter width for all tests is the default value.

     ``` console
     0 fs - default              -    INFO - This test is running with counter width = 8 bits.